 Funding is open to UK and British Overseas Territories organisations from across the education and training sector through higher education, further or vocational education and training, and schools projects.
-Eligible organisations can apply for funding through the Turing Scheme for projects that offer the opportunity to study or gain work experience abroad for the 2022-23 academic year.
+Eligible organisations can apply for funding through the Turing Scheme for projects that offer the opportunity to study or gain work experience abroad.

 This funding allows organisations to provide students, learners and pupils with the chance to develop new skills, gain vital international experience and boost their employability.
 They can also develop a wide range of soft skills, language skills and a better understanding of other cultures.
 Organisations can build relationships with international peers and gain fresh ideas.

-The Turing Scheme will contribute to the UK Government’s commitment to a Global Britain, by helping organisations enhance their existing international ties and forge new relationships around the world.
+The Turing Scheme contributes to the UK Government’s commitment to a Global Britain, by helping organisations enhance their existing international ties and forge new relationships around the world.